 See what's coming up in our Editorial Calendar for 2023 - email us here or contact Dustin O'Neill or John Stanley at tel: 353 1 293 0566 for the upcoming editorial agenda.

-Finance Dublin is the industry journal dedicated to Ireland's financial services industry, one of the principal export pillars of Ireland's economy.
-It informs and updates readers each month on the companies, decisionmakers and views of the thought leaders working in Ireland's financial services industry, one of the most dynamic and successsful financial centres in the world.
-Finance Dublin is available in both print, online on epaper and in html.
+Finance Dublin is the industry journal dedicated to Ireland's financial services industry, a principal export pillar of Ireland's economy, the fastest growing in Western Europe, in many respects on account of its fast growing IFS industry.
+Independent of the industry and Government, it provides a 'fourth estate' to the Irish IFS industry, and the European and global forces driving it.
+It informs and updates readers on the companies, decisionmakers and views of the thought leaders working in the global cross border financial services industry.
+Finance Dublin is available online in epaper and in html.

-The Irish Tax Monitor is published every month in Finance Dublin.
-The Irish Tax Monitor delivers a new sharp focus on tax advice, delivered by leading and authoritative professional authorities in the tax field in Ireland.
+The Irish Tax Monitor, a rich harvest for commentary on Tax, is published every month in Finance Dublin.
+The Irish Tax Monitor delivers a focus on tax advice, delivered by leading professional writers in the tax field in Ireland.
 Its aim is to produce a publication that delivers practical tax guidance to decision makers in the broad corporate and IFS sectors.
 It also focuses forensically on global events, developments and initiatives likely to impact on Irish companies.
 Please contact us at email@example.com if you would like further information as to how to become a contributor of the Tax Monitor.

 Our Web Advertising offers include exclusive month-long Banner and Rectangle adverts running on the Finance Dublin and Finance Magazine, and Finance Dublin e-zine (rich text subscriber email), and Finance Dublin Homepages.

 'Sponsored articles/content' on the homepage of FinanceDublin.com are another option.